-The early aughts were a weird time for American horror movies.
+The early aughts was a weird time for American horror movies.
 Most of the industry was riding off the success of Wes Craven's Scream in an attempt to create something iconic.
-The result left audiences stuck between a handful of cheap imitations like I Know What You Did Last Summer and the Wayans brothers' spoofs .
+The result left audiences stuck between a handful of cheap imitations like I Know What You Did Last Summer and the Wayans brothers'spoofs .
 Then came this urban legend about a strange, grainy VHS tape that features a child crawling out of a well.
 Those who watched the tape died in seven days.

-It's been more than a decade since Gore Verbinski made VHS tapes evil with The Ring, a remake of a small Japanese horror film from 1998 called Ringu.
+It's been over a decade since Gore Verbinski made VHS tapes evil with The Ring, a remake of a small Japanese horror film from 1998 called Ringu.
 Today marks the release of Rings.
 It's a new movie in The Ring series that hopes to rekindle North America's brief obsession with Japanese horror movie remakes.

 J-horror refers to the very specific type of Japanese horror movie that invaded America in the early-to-mid 00s.
 The Grudge (originally Ju-On), One Missed Call, and Pulse (originally Kairo) were all J-horror remakes.
 They were pretty much all alike: They featured vengeful ghosts (usually children), smoky photography, and made hauntings deeply personal by doing away with the haunted house.
-Most of theses films had the same message: If you cross a ghost, you're fucked.
+Most of theses films had the same message: if you cross a ghost, you're fucked.

 After the Second World War, Japan put its faith in technology rather than individuals.
 This left a generation of Japanese people feeling aloof and dangerously vulnerable.
 In the late 90s, a small group of Asian filmmakers took notice.
 They began making inventive horror movies that were unique in their approach to structure, story, and themes.